OfficeDev/microsoft-teams-sample-complete-csharp/README.md

     * You’ll return to the Registration page, with the App ID filled in, that matches the one created above.
 Check the box at the bottom to agree to the terms of use, and click “Register” to create your new accessible Bot Framework bot.

-    * Click on the Microsoft Teams icon under “Add a featured channel.”
+    * On the new page that opens once your app is done being created, click on the Microsoft Teams icon under "Add a featured channel" in order to allow your bot to use this channel.

     * Check the box to agree to the Terms of Service.